AlexanderRichey/AlexanderRichey.github.io/src/articles/2017-12-29-setting-up-ssr-react-django.md

 ## Node-Django Interaction

 Let’s begin by setting up the Node server.
 I decided to use Express.js because it is battle-tested and very easy to use.
+Note that we are reading our `NODE_HOST` and `NODE_PORT` variables from our runtime environment.

 <script src="https://gist.github.com/AlexanderRichey/96cdba8e8171d0a6bfa239b5a42db3f9.js"></script>

-I recommend writing a simple `render` and `buildInitalState` functions for testing purposes that simply return some valid output of any kind.
+I recommend writing a simple `render` and `buildInitialState` functions for testing purposes that simply return some valid output of any kind.
 I also recommend testing this server with cURL before moving on to anything else.

 Now let’s wire up the Django app and test it’s interaction with the Node server.

 <script src="https://gist.github.com/AlexanderRichey/109eb5d4730be1f88fb894c05e00df03.js"></script>

 Here’s how we insert the rendered HTML payload into our Django template.
+Note that we use [Webpack](https://webpack.js.org/guides/getting-started/) and [django-webpack-loader](https://github.com/ezhome/django-webpack-loader) to handle our client-side JavaScript.

 <script src="https://gist.github.com/AlexanderRichey/925151a5fa26bd076fe37263007ff60d.js"></script>

 We can now test the interaction between Node and Django.
 Let’s start the Node server and the Django server, open up a browser, and go to the url that corresponds to our sandwich view.
 To prevent our React frontend from taking over the page on load, we’ll disable JavaScript in DevTools.
-If you see a page with the output that you defined in your `render` and `buildInitalState` functions, then all is well.
+If you see a page with the output that you defined in your `render` and `buildInitialState` functions, then all is well.

 ## Defining the Render Function